theyearsproject/the-drought/README.md

 TODO:
 -----

+ - combine chart and map on the same page in a mobile-friendly way
+ - add SVG map overlay to allow selecting of states
+ - on click, show state-level drought coverage for that state
+ - turn area chart into a reusable function that can be used for any span of drought data (including local, national)

  - start chart zoomed in, showing only a two-year range
- - combine chart and map on the same page in a mobile-friendly way

  - load map images based on visible area on chart (time range) using crossfilter and a data join (attach images to a hidden div, maybe)
  - figure out how to programatically move the chart (pan and zoom).
 Example: http://bl.ocks.org/mbostock/3892928

- - turn area chart into a reusable function that can be used for any span of drought data (including local, national)

- - add SVG map overlay to allow selecting of states or counties